 I was lucky enough to receive the Future Leaders Scholarship.
 The scholarship provided both the financial means for me to be able to pursue the Master’s in the first place and also provided a platform of other successful leaders and scholars to network with.
 It is also rewarding when interviewing to have secured this scholarship, it may put you at an advantage compared to other applicants.

 What aspects of the programme do you most enjoy the most?

 It’s a very demanding programme and it certainly pushes me outside of my comfort zone.
 I have learned a lot in a very short time span, while continuing to expand my network and knowledge of the industry.
 I particularly enjoyed studying alongside so many determined and motivated individuals, the environment made me work harder and set higher goals, as well as improve my time management skills which are vital for a career in finance.

 Which has been your favourite module so far and why?

 I have really enjoyed the Corporate Finance module because of the coursework aspect where we were able to understand the key factors affecting the cost of capital of companies, understand capital structure decisions and understand company valuations better through real-life examples.

-I have also really Enjoyed the Private Equity & Venture Capital elective where we learned how to apply the key principles of private equity and LBO modelling, as well as understand the different stakeholders involved and how to create value for everyone.
+I have also really enjoyed the Private Equity and Venture Capital elective where we learned how to apply the key principles of private equity and LBO modelling, as well as understand the different stakeholders involved and how to create value for everyone.
 I’m also really looking forward to my Real Estate Acquisitions elective in the summer term.